-With two days of heavy rain mid-week, and an overnight Friday of mixed weather, morning broke at Twin Brook Recreational Facility foggy but with a brightness that told of the coming mild late October temperatures and clear skies that had been promised.
-By 11:00, as the girls of Class C were lining up for the first race of the six races on the day, the mist had burned off the open fields and only the shaded portions where the trail hugged the western edge of the woods remained really wet.
+With two days of heavy rain mid-week, and an overnight Friday of mixed weather, morning broke at Twin Brook Recreational Facility foggy but with a brightness that told of the promised mild late October temperatures and clear skies.
+By 11:00, as the girls of Class C were lining up for the first race of six races on the day, the mist had burned off the open fields and only the shaded portions where the trail hugged the western edge of the woods remained really wet.

 On schedule, the gun for the first race was fired and the Class C girls delivered a nail biting team competition along with one of the closer individual races of the day.
 In the end the girls from Orono, runners-up last week at the Northern Regional to George Stevens Academy, extracted a measure of revenge in the larger field of the state meet.
 Led by Camille Kohtala with a second place finish (20:22.76) the Red Riot collected 71 points to take a one point team win over Maranacook (72).
 The Black Bears of Maranacook had taken the Southern Maine Regional Championship last weekend.
 The third spot belonged to George Stevens Academy, with just 79 points.